calccrypto/OpenPGP/README.md

     sign           - sign.h
     verify         - verify.h

 Multiple classes inherit from the base class PGP in order to make differentiating PGP block types better in code.
     PGP                     - base class; use if PGP data type is not known PGPDetachedSignature    - detached signatures for files
     PGPKey                  - base class for OpenPGP key types PGPPublicKey            - holds public keys; inherits PGPKey PGPSecretKey            - holds private keys; inherits PGPKey PGPMessage              - holds OpenPGP messages

+All these different types are able to read in any PGP data, but will cause problems when used.

-PGPCleartextSignature does not inherit from PGP.
+PGPCleartextSignature does not inherit from PGP and cannot read non-Cleartext Signature data.

 The exec/main.cpp file provides a simple command line interface, which can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.